-An overview of complexity results for \likcol\ in some subclasses of bipartite graphs is shown in Fig.\ref{fig:cat}.
+An overview of complexity results for \likcol\ in some subclasses of bipartite graphs is shown in Fig.~\ref{fig:cat}.
 The computational complexity of {\sc Li $3$-col} for chordal bipartite graphs has been stated as an open problem in $2015$ \cite{huang} and has been of interest since then~\cite{josep}.
 In \cite{josep} a partial answer is given to this question by showing that {\sc Li $3$-col} is polynomial in the class of biconvex bipartite graphs and convex bipartite graphs. {\sc Li $3$-col} is solvable in polynomial time when it is restricted to graphs with all connected induced subgraphs having a multichain ordering \cite{enright}.
 This result can be applied to permutation graphs and interval graphs.
 In \cite{josep}, it is shown that connected biconvex bipartite graphs have a multichain ordering, implying a polynomial time algorithm for {\sc Li $3$-col} on this graph class.
-They also provide a dynamic programming algorithm to solve {\sc Li $3$-col} in the class of convex bipartite graphs and they show how to modify the algorithm to solve the more general {\sc Li $H$-col} problem on convex bipartite graphs.
+They also provide a dynamic programming algorithm to solve {\sc Li $3$-col} in the class of convex bipartite graphs and show how to modify the algorithm to solve the more general {\sc Li $H$-col} problem on convex bipartite graphs.
 The computational complexity of {\sc Li $3$-col} for $P_8$-free bipartite graphs is open \cite{biro}.
 Even the restricted case of {\sc Li $3$-col} for $P_8$-free chordal bipartite graphs is open.
 Golovach et al.~\cite{golovach} survey results for \likcol\ on $H$-free graphs in terms of the structure of~$H$.